ceejbot/scurry/README.md

 ## TODO

+Upcoming releases:

 - Release 0.0.4 will probably make streaming keys work, maybe.
 - Release 0.0.5 will finalize the storage format.
 - Release 0.0.6 will contemplate eviction.

-- The RESTful server is an improving mess.
+General goals:

 - Implement key streaming from multiple nodes.
 See notes in endpoints.handleGetBucket().
+- The RESTful server needs error handling.
 - Reconnect on errors.
 - Error handling.
 - Better logging.
 Configurable, for one thing.
-- Light-cycle is rickety; bullet-proof it.
+- Back ends should be pluggable; the API is very small.
 - Stretch goal: replication?
-- Back ends should be pluggable; the API is very small.